Ghosting in a Digital World

 - They weren’t ready for a real commitment.
 They may have just been trying to have fun.
 Things got too serious before they were ready.
 They don’t have the emotional maturity to tell you that.

-- Things are all to easy nowadays to just drop it and move on to something else.
-Some people think that dating is a game of numbers, and since they have that mindset it makes it really hard to focus on one person.
+- Things are all too easy nowadays to just drop it and move on to something else.
+Some people think that dating is a game of numbers, and you weren’t one of the more interesting ones.

 - They got overwhelmed by life.